-From life long friends to a decision to date which quickly led to a beautiful marriage after my husband proposed to me in the Emergency room where I almost lost my life to a unknown blood disease that clotted my lungs and legs.
-Praise God I am one of the 33% that live to tell the story of how valuable life truly is and what truly, truly matters.
+From life long friends to a decision to date which naturally led to a beautiful, passionate marriage two years later.
+Each of us look back at all the years with amazement that it took such a long hard journey to find true partnership and depth in lasting love.
+My husband proposed to me in the Emergency room where I almost lost my life to a unknown blood disease that clotted my lungs and legs.
+Praise Adonai, I am one of the 33% that live to tell the story of how valuable life truly is and what truly, truly matters.
 With the knowledge now of having what the doctors call a “life long condition” one that has no cure, rare and with very little treatment with a need for constant monitoring to keep me out of stroke or death…leads my life into a spiral of personal evaluation of what truly matters and the thankfulness of each given new day.

 At first we thought long and hard of building a tiny house one that looked like a house.
 The fad in America with Tiny House nation is taking the wave of tiny to an new direction.
 For us, we weighed the pros and cons and finances with our lack of know how and decided bus living would be the best way.
 As it stands it has a frame and is already mobile.
-Neither one of us has any carpentry trade to back up this new venture yet we are computer geeks and thrive on DYI.
-With our non profit we are green thinkers and upcycle old pallets and make furniture out of it and sale it at the Upcycle store in Bend Oregon which creates funding for the needs of the people within our non profit.
+Neither one of us has any carpentry trade to back up this new venture yet we are computer geeks, artists and thrive on DYI.
+With our non profit we are green thinkers and upcycle old pallets and make furniture out of it and sale it at the Upcycle store in Bend Oregon which creates funding for the needs of the people within our non profit along with my art.
 Also we cut the pallet wood and put in bundles for year round free fire wood for our community.
 We have even turned this system into an accredited community service class for high risk youth.
 The process of turning something from nothing into a well thought out beautiful witness is pretty dog gone cool and we are masters at that now from trial and error.
 So putting together our mission bus is a challenge we are both willing to take on.